Aaron-Gor/API-Docs/README.md

 See here for [GET Properties File](GET-Properties-Reference.md) Properties and descriptions for GET actions (get bill).

-See here for [WORKFLOW Diagram](AaronAPIWorkflow.png) WOrkflow diagram for burgermeal order.
+See here for [WORKFLOW Diagram](AaronAPIWorkflow.png) Workflow diagram for burgermeal order.

 @lsnovich

-This is a simple diagram of the concept.
+##**Diagram Showing workflow for ordering a burgermeal

 ![Workflow Diagram](AaronAPIWorkflow.png)